Nicklas-Stanislaus/Bachelorproject/README.md

-# Bachelorproject
+# bachelor's project
+Repo created for bachelor's project in Data Science 2023.
-Code for testing different optimization heuristics and comparing their performance
+Contains Code for testing different optimization heuristics, visualizing and comparing their performance.